-Disconnect the electric power at the main fuse or circuit breaker befor replacing the bulb.
-To avoid risk of personal injury, DO NOT touch the light bulb with bare hands.
+Disconnect the electric power at the main fuse or circuit breaker before replacing the bulb.

+To avoid risk of personal injury, DO NOT touch the

+light bulb with bare hands.
 Clean off any signs of oil from the bulb and handle with a soft cloth.

 - 1. Unsnap glass light cover using a screwdriver in the access groove. - 2.
 Firmly grasp light bulb and pull out. - 3.
-Replace with halogen bulb using volt and wattage requirements listed on glass cover - 4.
+Replace with 120V/25W halogen bulb. - 4.
 Replace the light cover by snapping glass cover onto metal box. - 5.
 Reconnect power at the main fuse or circuit breaker.